-Stage 5 Subject: FOOD TECHNOLOGY

-Prerequisite: none.
-This is a Year 10 class only.Subject fees: \$150For more information: See Mr Allen or Mrs Bird
+Stage 5 Subject: Food Technology Prerequisite: none.
+Subject fees: \$150 For more information: see Mr Allen or Mrs Bird

 The study of food technology provides students with a broad knowledge and understanding of food properties, processing, preparation and their interrelationship, nutritional considerations and consumption patterns and the importance of hygiene and safety in the production of food.